Kevin Burns (mayor): Community involvement

-Burns is the former Chairman of the Greater North Miami Chamber of Commerce, a position that he was voted into by fellow chamber members in September 2006.
+Burns is the former chairman of the Greater North Miami Chamber of Commerce, a position that he was voted into by fellow chamber members in September 2006.
 He is also a past president of the Keystone Point Home Owners Association, a former chairman of the North Miami University Relations Board, and a founding member of the Community Policing Commission.

-Private life
+Personal life

 Burns lives in North Miami with his husband of 30 years Rob Flint and their daughter Autumn.